 4. Conclusion: Strength Through System

-Carts break mainly at the main bar, joints, and mesh connection because these spots can’t handle the stress.
+Heavy duty industrial Cart break mainly at the main bar, joints, and mesh connection because these spots can’t handle the stress.
 This isn’t just a quick fix.
 It’s a complete plan based on understanding why they break.
 We use modern tools (computer design), better steel (Q345B), smarter shapes (trapezoid bar, sleeve joint, L-bracket with rubber), and careful making (good welding, pre/post heat).
 We test designs thoroughly on computers and real carts.
 This plan will make carts much stronger, last much longer, work better for users, and give cart makers a strong advantage.